How Understanding Emotional Culture Can Lead To Change Program Success with Jeremy Dean

 Resources Mentioned:

-The Emotional Culture Deck: https://www.ridersandelephants.com/the-emotional-culture-deck
+The Emotional Culture Deck: https://ecdeckstore.ridersandelephants.com/products/the-emotional-culture-deck-solo-pack

 CONNECT WITH JEREMY DEAN: